AmateurECE/twardyece-blog/_posts/2024-11-11-From-Problem-to-Solution.md

 In my last post, I wrote about the source of requirements.
 You might notice that I only listed two sources of requirements there, but there's a third thing here that motivates my work--_Goals_, which are driven by _Values_.
+This is a different kind of value than the value-driven design I proposed in my last post.
 I hope you won't find me naive if I say that values are generally _not_ a motivating factor in industry.
 My employer defines a set of values, but they only inform _how_ I accomplish my work.
 They do not dictate _what_ I work on.
 Conversely, I as an individual can form a value statement around the accessibility and quality of open source software.
 That's enough justification to make contributions to the Linux kernel.
 I'd be surprised if businesses were making decisions in the same way.
 That's why I included it here.

 # Use Case Subtypes